GetStream/awesome-saas-services/README.md

 [Reminder Bot](https://reminderbot.io/) - Receive regular grouped messages for daily, weekly or monthly routines.
 Once setup this chat bot will send you notifications to ensure that your tasks are completed and logged over time.

+[Calendarific](https://calendarific.com/) - Allows developers to fetch dates of holidays and observances in applications.
+The database covers over 200 countries worldwide

 ## SMS & Messaging

 [Twilio](https://twilio.com/) - Build apps that communicate with everyone in the world.
 Voice & Video, Messaging, and Authentication APIs for every application.